Lance Armstrong Net Worth

 Lance Armstrong net worth: Lance Armstrong is an American professional cyclist, author and public speaker who has a net worth of $50 million.
 At the peak of his career, Lance's net worth was $125 million and growing rapidly.
-Lance was formerly one of the highest earning athletes in the world, regularly earning up to $20 million+ per year from endorsements and prize money.
+Lance was at one time among the highest-earning athletes in the world, regularly earning up to $20 million+ per year from endorsements and prize money.
 For several years of his retirement, before his scandals really exploded, Lance continued to earn roughly $15 million per year from speaking engagements, public appearance fees and sponsorships.
-During his interview with Oprah Winfrey in January 2013, Lance estimated that the loss of endorsement deals from this scandals will cost him a minimum of $75 million over the next few years.

 Lance Armstrong was born on September 18th 1971, in Plano, Texas.
 He was raised by his mother, Linda Moonyham.
 His father Eddie Charles Gunderson left the family when Lance was two.
 Lance began swimming and running at the age of ten.
 By thirteen he was already competing in cycling and triathlons.
 Eventually, Armstrong would focus exclusively on cycling.
 In his senior year of high school he was invited to Colorado Springs to train with U.S. Olympic development team.
 In 1989 Lance placed 11th in the World Champion road race and was named the U.S. national amateur champion.
 Lance competed in the 1992 Olympics and though he came in 14th place, he was still invited to join the Motorola cycling team.
 At the age of twenty-one Lance came in first at the World Road Race Championship in Oslo, Norway.